MetaMask/core/.github/pull_request_template.md

 - REMOVED:

-  - _Describe functionaltiy removed and why_
+  - _Describe functionality removed and why_

 - ADDED:

-  - _Describe functionaltiy added and why_
+  - _Describe functionality added and why_

 - DEPRECATED:

-  - _Describe what was deprecated and why_
+  - _Describe what was depreciated and why_

 - SECURITY:
   - _These should not be in a standard PR and addressed using the Security Advisory process_